Table of Contents

 - The naming must be identical with 8MAN

-- The OU, in which migRaven creates new groups, must be identical with that in 8MAN.
-Thereby it should be noted, that the OU, which is automatically generated by migRaven, needs to be entered in 8MAN together with the server name.
+- The OU, in which migRaven Create new groups, must be identical with that in 8MAN.
+Thereby it should be noted that the OU, which is automatically generated by migRaven, needs to be entered in 8MAN together with the server name.

-- For this purpose please also read our Operation Instructions: How do migRaven and 8MAN work together
+- For this purpose, please read our Operation Instructions: How to migRaven and 8MAN work together

 In the project mode no additional or new permission groups are placed. migRaven then reuses the existing permission groups.

 Target: DFS or single server

 You can choose between the migration on single server or in a DFS.

 Here the source and target is given.